 - Other incidental occurrences

 A fire protection engineer needs to consider all of these possibilities of fire in relation to factors such as the layout of the building, the location of the building, and the building’s components.
 The work of a fire protection engineer may end up going above and beyond any code compliance since these codes will vary from region to region.
 But these fire protection systems are intended to not only save your facility in the case of an outbreak of fire, but they should also do as much as possible to maintain business continuity during a small fire, and potentially save the lives of people inside the facility in the case of a large fire.

 Fire Protection System Components

-The design of a fire protection system will normally have three components:
+The design of a business or home fire protection system will normally have three components: